 Five horrible things extreme heat does to the human body

-When it is this hideously hot, it's usually a good idea to treat the risks with respect, and take steps to protect yourself.
+Such is the current situation in a large swath of Canada -- from Manitoba to Ontario and Quebec.
+When it is that hideously hot, it's usually a good idea to treat the risks with respect, and take steps to protect yourself.

 We've previously talked about five terrible things extreme cold does to humans.
 Now, here are five horrible effects of extreme heat.

-The human body has an internal temperature of around 37oC, and it does NOT like it when that very specific figure wobbles in either direction.
+The human body has an internal temperature of around 37°C, and it does NOT like it when that very specific figure wobbles in either direction.

 Changes of as little as a single degree can cause your body’s delicate biochemistry to glitch in unpleasant ways.